Confidence bands for multivariate and time dependent inverse regression models: Notation and assumptions

-\begin{Remark} {\rm In the one-dimensional regression model $\eqref{model}$, \cite{birbishol2010} assume that the kernel $K$ has exponentially decreasing tails in order to obtain asymptotic confidence bands, which, in combination with the other assumptions only allows for kernels that are Fourier transforms of $C^{\infty}$-functions with square integrable derivatives.
-Our Assumption B is already satisfied if $K$ is the Fourier transform of a once weakly differentiable function with square integrable weak derivative, such that all indices of ill-posedness $\beta$ that satisfy $\beta>\frac{1}{2}$ are included if $d=1$.
-Moreover, the assumptions regarding the bandwidths are less restrictive compared to \cite{birbishol2010}. } \end{Remark}
+\begin{Remark} In the one-dimensional regression model $\eqref{model}$, Birke \textit{et al.} \cite{birbishol2010} assume that the kernel $K$ has exponentially decreasing tails in order to obtain asymptotic confidence bands, which, in combination with the other assumptions only allows for kernels that are Fourier transforms of $C^{\infty}$-functions with square integrable derivatives.
+Our Assumption \ref{assB} is already satisfied if $K$ is the Fourier transform of a once weakly differentiable function with square integrable weak derivative, such that all indices of ill-posedness $\beta$ that satisfy $\beta>\frac{1}{2}$ are included if $d=1$.
+Moreover, the assumptions regarding the bandwidths are less restrictive compared to Birke \textit{et al.} \cite{birbishol2010}. \end{Remark}

 Our final assumptions refer to the smoothness of the function $f$ and to the decay of the convolution $f*\psi$.